urllib3/urllib3/docs/sponsors.rst

 --------------------------

 All donations are currently going towards the development of new features for urllib3 v2.0.
-Donate $5 or more as an individual or $50 or more as an organization to be added to the list of supporters.
+Donate $5 or more as an individual or $50 or more as an organization to be added to the list of supporters below (coming soon).

-Thanks to all our supporters on `Open Collective <https://opencollective.com/urllib3>`_:
+`Thanks to all our supporters on Open Collective <https://opencollective.com/urllib3#section-contributors>`_!